mgalen007/Smart-Expense-Tracker/README.md

 npm install
 npm start

-Run the frontend by simpy opening the file index.html.
+Run the frontend by simply opening the file index.html.